 - What are my parking options for the event?

-Please park in the upper or lower parking lot of Robert Bateman Secondary.
+Please park in the upper or lower parking lot of Robert Bateman Secondary (on Exbury Avenue).
 You can easily walk from the back parking lot at Bateman to the entrance of Clayburn Middle.
 Parking at Clayburn Middle will be reserved for staff and presenters only – thank you.
-There are a few parking spots Sandy Hill Elementary and on Laburnum.
+There are a few parking spots on Laburnum Avenue directly in front of the school or at Sandy Hill Elementary.

 - Where can I contact the organizer with any questions?